-Section 1833(h)(8) of the Social Security Act (the Act), as amended by Section 531(b) of the Medicare, Medicaid, and SCHIP Benefits Improvement and Protection Act of 2000 (BIPA) requires the Secretary to establish through regulations, procedures that permit public consultation for payment determinations for new clinical diagnostic laboratory tests under Medicare Part B. Section 1834A(f) of the Act requires consultation with an expert outside advisory panel on such payment determinations.
-These procedures are set forth in 42 C.F.R. § 414.506.
+Section 1833(h)(8) of the Social Security Act (the Act), as amended by Section 531(b) of the Medicare, Medicaid, and SCHIP Benefits Improvement and Protection Act of 2000 (BIPA) requires the Secretary to establish through regulations, procedures that permit public consultation for payment determinations for new Part-B covered clinical diagnostic laboratory tests (CDLTs).
+We publish a notice of upcoming meetings in the Federal Register.
+See the Clinical Laboratory Fee Schedule Annual Payment Determination Process MLN educational tool for more information.

 What occurs during the CLFS Annual Public Meeting?

-The CLFS Annual Public Meeting provides an opportunity for the public to present comments and recommendations (including accompanying data on which recommendations are based) on the appropriate basis for establishing payment amounts for new or substantially revised Healthcare Common Procedure Coding System (HCPCS) codes being considered for Medicare payment under the CLFS for the next calendar year (CY).
+The CLFS Annual Public Meeting allows the public to present comments and recommendations (including supporting data) on the appropriate basis for establishing payment amounts for new or substantially revised HCPCS codes being considered for Medicare payment under the CLFS for the next calendar year.

 This meeting also provides a forum for the public to provide comments on certain reconsideration requests submitted during the previous year regarding final determinations on new and substantially revised test codes.
-For example, the public may provide comments on reconsideration requests regarding the basis of payment (crosswalk or gapfill) and the amount of payment determined for those new and or substantially revised test codes in which crosswalking was used as the basis of payment for the test.
+For example, the public may provide comments on reconsideration requests regarding the basis of payment and the payment amount determined for new and or substantially revised test codes in which we used crosswalking as the basis of payment for the test.
 During the meeting, there’s an open forum where the audience and members of the CLFS Advisory Panel can ask questions.

 What occurs after the CLFS Annual Public Meeting?